PsuAstro528/TLTDemo-start/README.md

 This repository includes Jupyter notebooks that demonstrate a workflow for version controlling Jupyter notebooks.

-Remember, that you need follow the provided link to create your own private copy of this lab's repository on GitHub.com.
-See the [help on the course website](https://psuastro528.github.io/lessons/how-to-use-aci/) for instructions on cloning, commiting, pushing and submiting your work.

 ## Using Jupyter notebooks in educational setting
 - Browser-based notebooks provide an interactive development environment
 - Notebooks are interactive documents that integrate narrative text, equations, images, live code, live output and/or visualizations.